2025 Fair dates: August 7 - 10, 2025

 Herdsmanship is required of all Exhibitors who bring animals to the Fair.
 Department Superintendents shall set the minimum requirements for project completion.

-• Failure to meet the minimum standards of care as defined by the department Superintendent shall be cause for filing a Herdsmanship/Exhibitorship violation statement to the Fair Office, no later than 12 noon the Monday after the Fair.
+• Failure to meet the minimum standards of care as defined by the department Superintendent shall be cause for filing a Herdsmanship/Exhibitorship violation statement to the Fair Office by noon the Monday after the Fair.
 The following are the potential ramifications of such a violation.

 • Loss of 25 premium points from premium point total.